kbase/file_cache_server/docs/design-v1.md

 _Tools_

-* API stack: python, flask, and docker-compose
+* API stack: python, flask/gunicorn, and docker-compose
 * Caching: Redis
 * File storage: local at first, S3 or Minio later

 ### Cache location identifiers

-Cache values are identified by:
+Cache entries are identified by:

 * Service auth token
-* Arbitrary set of JSON data representing the environment, module, parameters, user ID, etc. of your cache value.
-The consumer service that is using the caching service is responsible for this data structure.
+* Arbitrary set of identifying JSON data representing the environment, module, parameters, user ID, etc. of your cache value.

-The above data are concatenated into a single string, hashed, and then stored in Redis.
+The above data are concatenated into a single string, hashed, and then used as a lookup in Redis.
 Each hash points to a file-path of the uploaded, cached file.

 A separate key/value association stores an expiration, if present.